 There are provisions in Conditions C and D of the SONGS' coastal development permit to reduce the level of monitoring to annual site inspections once Wheeler North Reef has demonstrated that it has successfully met the performance standards for three consecutive years upon completion of ten years of full monitoring.
-Because success in the SONGS permit is defined in terms of meeting the performance standards in successive years, annual site inspections are only applicable to those standards evaluated annually.
-These standards include all performance standards except those pertaining to the area of giant kelp and the standing stock of fish, which are evaluated on a cumulative basis.
+Because success in the SONGS permit is defined in terms of meeting the performance standards in successive years, annual site inspections are only applicable to performance standards that have a mitigation requirement this is evaluated on an annual basis.
+This includes all the performance standards except those pertaining to the area of giant kelp and the standing stock of fish, which have mitigation requirements that are evaluated on a cumulative basis.
 Importantly, the purpose of annual site inspections as described in the SONGS coastal development permit is to "serve to identify any noncompliance with the performance standards", but with substantially reduced sampling effort and associated costs.

-As mentioned above (Section 2.4.1), the sampling effort associated with full monitoring of the relative performance standards was designed to detect a 20% difference between reefs (effect size = 0.2) with 80% statistical power (Type II error (β) = 0.2) using a Type I error (α) = 0.2.
+As mentioned above (Section 2.4.1), the sampling effort associated with full monitoring of the relative performance standards was designed to detect a 20% difference between reefs (effect size = 0.2) with 80% statistical power (Type II error ( $\beta$ ) = 0.2) using a Type I error ( $\alpha$ ) = 0.2.
 Achieving these criteria is very unlikely in a scenario in which sampling effort is substantially reduced, as is the case for annual site inspections.
-Therefore, rather than using probability values associated with higher Type I and Type II error rates or accepting a higher effect size to maintain desired levels of the Type I and Type II error rates, similarity for annual site inspections will be determined without inferential statistics.
+Therefore, rather than using probability values associated with higher Type I and Type II error rates or accepting a higher effect size to maintain desired levels of the Type I and Type II error rates, similarity for annual site inspections is determined without inferential statistics.
 This approach (hereafter referred to as the "means test") entails a simple comparison of the mean values (rounded to three significant figures) of a performance standard among the three reefs.
 The simplicity of the means test involves accepting less assurance of correctly determining whether two values are truly similar than that obtained with full monitoring (see Reed et al. 2006 for an example).
 A notable difference between the means test and the statistical approach used for full monitoring is that using the means test virtually guarantees that one of the three reefs will fail to meet each of the relative performance standards every year.
 It is highly unlikely that one or more reefs will have identical means when rounded to three significant figures, causing one reef to always have a lower mean than the other two reefs.
 This outcome contrasts with full monitoring, where the means from two or more reefs can be statistically similar when they are not identical.
 Analyses of the four-year running averages of the relative performance standards during the period 2012-2021 show that estimates of similarity based on the means test were similar to those based on inferential statistics for all three reefs (Appendix 1, Table S1).